 - A dedicated server rented from a hosting company;

 - In The Cloud.

 You can use your own computer for testing purposes, but not for a real website.

 The next step up is to use shared hosting.
 This is the cheap way of getting a personal website or blog up and running.
 However, for your business, you‘ll definitely want something faster and more reliable.

 Dedicated hosting is what most businesses use for their websites.
 It works by hiring a dedicated server from a web hosting company like Hostgator or Godaddy.
 This method can work well, but can be expensive to set up and won‘t work well if you have a sudden rush of users.

-Cloud hosting is gaining popularity very quickly – and it’s easy to see why.
-Services such as Amazon Web Services can be cheap, fast, reliable, secure, scalable, and you only play for what you use.
-If you’re building a website that you expect to grow, it’s probably worth investing in cloud hosting now.
+Cloud hosting is gaining popularity very quickly – and it‘s easy to see why.
+Services such as Amazon Web Services and Bluehost or managed WordPress hosting services like EasyWP can be cheap, fast, reliable, secure, and scalable, and you only pay for what you use.
+If you‘re building a website that you expect to grow, it‘s probably worth investing in a cloud hosting account now.

 With cloud hosting this isn‘t a problem, you could only pay for 10 viewers per day for a year, then scale up instantly to 1 million users for an hour, then scale straight back down again.
 This could save you a lot of money, and perhaps more importantly, keep your site running when it‘s needed most.

 There are also other benefits.
 Usually, when building a website, you will develop and test it on a local machine or server, then upload it to your real server when it is ready.
 This leads to many problems that web developers have wrestled with for decades.